ToolSense – Smart Cutting Tool Technology

-At Rainhouse, we have joined efforts with the National Research Council – Aerospace Manufacturing Technologies Center (NRC-AMTC) and key members of the Swedish manufacturing industry to work on the ToolSense project.
+Rainhouse, has joined efforts with the National Research Council – Aerospace Manufacturing Technologies Center (NRC-AMTC), and key members of the Swedish manufacturing industry to work on the ToolSense project.

-The ToolSense project aims to develop smart tools for metal and tool cutting by obtaining information and feedback from thin-film and nano-sized semiconductor device manufacturing nodes located on the tool and platform.
-Our objective is to develop, upscale, and commercialize this Smart Cutting Tool so it can be implemented in the manufacturing of advanced aeronautic and hydraulic components.
+The ToolSense project aims to develop smart tools for metal and tool cutting.
+The smart tool obtains information and feedback from a thin-film and nano-sized semiconductor device located on the tool and platform.
+Our objective is to develop, upscale, and commercialize this Smart Cutting Tool.
+It can be implemented in the manufacturing of advanced aeronautic and hydraulic components.

-This multi-sensory Smart Tool will measure and monitor vibration, force, temperature, and acoustic emission on Computer Numerical Control (CNC) Machines commonly used in automotive, aerospace and defense, power and energy, construction equipment, and industrial sectors to perform multiple operations that create low cost and precise parts.
+This multi-sensory Smart Tool will measure and monitor vibration, force, temperature, and acoustic emission on Computer Numerical Control (CNC) Machines.
+It will be helpful in many industries including: automotive, aerospace and defence, power and energy, construction equipment, and industrial sectors.

 BENEFITS OF THIS NEW TECHNOLOGY